opensource-matrix/octopi/README.md

 ```

 ## Hosting
-To preview the above example,
+To preview the above example, run the command